What is a PCB (printed circuit board) layout?

-Let us look in detail some of the common mistakes made while designing a PCB board-
+Let us look in detail at some of the common mistakes made while designing a PCB board-

 Incorrect landing patterns of components

-Sub-optimal wireless antenna layout is a major pcb design mistake
+The sub-optimal wireless antenna layout is a major PCB design mistake

 A through via passes through all the layers in a PCB and even if you want to connect a trace between two layers, it has to pass through the via.
 This can increase the size of the board because vias reduce the routing space on layers.